Recognise God’s voice when he speaks to us.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 With regard to this article though, it refers to God’s potential one-on-one personal messages to each one of us human beings.
-This particular article does follow on from the subsection, “God’s guiding hand”, and the article, “God’s helping hand”.
-And it is related to them.
+Those messages normally relate to important advice that the Lord knows we need.

 Now, I am not so naĂŻve as to not know that this all may seem suspect to you (that is, God speaks).
 Yes indeed, I know exactly how ‘far out’ this stuff can look to any of us!
-And this would especially be the case, if you have not had close family or friends, who you trust, vouch for the fact.
+And this would especially be the case if you have not had close family or friends, who you trust, vouch for the fact.

 2. WHY HE SPEAKS TO US

 To begin with, God commonly speaks to ‘gifted’ individuals, within the ‘Pentecostal/ Charismatic movement’ in the Church, so they can pass on ‘his’ messages to other specific people.
 If you wish to have a brief look at that kind of stuff, please begin with the article “Experiencing the Holy Spirit”.
 And let me say I had trouble accepting that it all could be real …. but boy, after years of exposure, I do think differently now!
-Please have a look at the article, “Is this Holy Spirit stuff real?” for my analysis and final evaluation.
+Again, please have a look at the article, “Is this Holy Spirit stuff real?” for my analysis and final evaluation.

 But for all that, I am not talking about what goes on in the ‘movement’ here.
 Rather, I am discussing how God really can speak directly to ANY one of us, at ANY time, under ANY circumstances.
 That is, if he wishes to do so.

-Why does he speak to us though?
+Why does he speak, one-on-one, to us though?

-Firstly, God can give advice when he needs us to do something specific: make a change in our own life, or help someone in particular etc. I would ‘title’ that kind of message a “directive”.
-That is, DO IT!
+Firstly, God can give advice when he needs us to do something specific: make a big change in our own life, or even when we are making important decisions.
+Or it could be a direction to help someone in particular.
+Etc.

 My wife receives many more of these directives to help others than me, which often check out to be real in the long run.
 She has a naturally ‘warm heart’, so I guess the Lord puts that to use.

-I have also received directives about turning away from behaviour, in my life, that God has not been too happy about.
+I have also received directives about turning away from behaviour, in my life, that God has not been ‘too happy about’.
 These stories of mine also relate to guidance that I term “God’s tough love” relating to ‘bad life choices’ that any of us can make.

-2.2 Supportive
+2.2 Supportive advice

-Without the slightest doubt, I believe that story of hers.
+And without the slightest doubt, I believe that story of hers.

 3. RECOGNISING HIS VOICE